Pt. Loma Substation Rebuild Project

 - Improved slope stability that helps prevent future erosion.

-Distribution work to re-route underground facilities and replace aging infrastructure along Wells and Udall Streets and Wabaska Drive is expected to begin August 2017 and be completed in December 2017.
-Upon completion of work the street will be repaved from curb-to-curb with new striping.
+Distribution work to re-route underground facilities and replace aging infrastructure along Wells and Udall Streets and Wabaska Drive began in August 2017 and was completed in December 2017.
+Upon completion of the entire project, the street will be repaved from curb-to-curb with new striping and landscaping will be added to blend in the facility with the surrounding area.

 SDG&E will be onsite to oversee construction and assist with coordination activities.